raspberrypilearning/button-switch-scratch-pi/en/step_5.md

 --- /task ---

-NOTE: The `when button pressed`{:class="block3extensions"} and `when button pressed`{:class="block3extensions"} blocks are constantly checking if the button is pressed or released.
-In the background they are acting like `forever`{:class="block3control"} loops, constantly checking the state of the button.
+NOTE: The `when button pressed`{:class="block3extensions"} and `when button pressed`{:class="block3extensions"} blocks constantly check if the button is pressed or released.
+In the background they act like `forever`{:class="block3control"} loops, constantly checking the state of the button.

-You can write your own code to do much the same thing.
-Next, you're going to write code that constantly 'asks' if the button is being pressed and tells the LED to be on or off depending on the answer.
+You can write your own code to do the same thing.
+Next, you're going to write code that constantly 'asks' if the button is being pressed and tells the LED to be on or off, depending on the answer.

 --- task ---

-Throw your previous code away.
+Throw your previous code away!

 Grab a starting event, the `when flag clicked`{:class="block3events"} block.